 At the launch event we’ll be sharing some of our research into women who have already been proposed for the project, and inviting more suggestions of local female leaders.
 You can meet artists Xtina Lamb, Rosie James, Catriona Faulkner, Jatin Patel, Philippa Hornsby and Frances Cowper Holzhausen who can help you to try out some stitching and appliqué techniques, and there will be live music from Rachel Lowrie and Jali Bakary Konteh.

 Her Majesty the Queen has given 70 years of service to our nation and communities, and with this project we will mark her historic reign by celebrating the myriad of ways that Medway women have led us in positive directions, and supported our communities.
 At the end of the project there will be a community parade with the illustrated banners, garments and specially composed songs, as part of a local festival.

 The workshops will be open to all ages, and we’ll be inviting community groups throughout the Medway Towns to take part.
 With regular meet ups to work on this collaborative creative project, we hope that meaningful connections, friendships and skill sharing will build between the people who join in, and that we’ll get to hear a lot about your own stories as well as the women we are celebrating.

 In 1931 actress Sybil Thorndike wore a showpiece custom-made gown called the Spirit of Rochester for a huge historic pageant in Rochester’s Castle Gardens.
-This story will be a starting point for one of the textile pieces in this project.
+This story is a starting point for the textile pieces in this project.